szte-wsn/szte-wsn/support/java/org/szte/wsn/dataprocess/ReadMe.txt

        instead of creating a new file
     -norewrite: throws error, if the output file exists default is norewrite

+-ms, -monostruct
+	 different structures have to be written into different files the name of the struct showed in the filename

 -nh, -noheader
     the fields name won't be displayed in the output